Vaccine Inequalities: Reflecting on the inclusivity of the COVID-19 vaccine programme and collaboration with the third sector.

 We would love to hear from organisations and partners about your experience during the rollout and views on the public health interventions at the time.

-The survey will run for three weeks, closing on Friday 27th of May.
+The survey will run for six weeks, closing on Friday 17th of June.
 It should take around fifteen minutes to complete.

 This follows on from our research published in April 2021, Vaccine Inclusion: Reducing Inequalities One Vaccine at a Time, which sought to anticipate any potential gaps in the vaccine programme as it was being rolled out.